albertocevallos/twitter_sentiment_analysis/README.md

 ##Usage

-Once you the dependencies are installed installed, run the script in terminal via
+Once the dependencies are installed, run the script in terminal via

 `python demo.py`